well-id/dliswriter/docs/developerguide/lrtypes/eflrs/implemented.rst

 Setting one at initialisation of Channel automatically sets up the other in the same way.

 A `Frame`_ always refers to a list of channels.
 The order is important; the first channel is used as the index.
-When a row of data is stored (wrapped in a `Frame Data`_ object), the order of channels as passed to the Frame is preserved.
+When a row of data is stored (wrapped in a :ref:`Frame Data` object), the order of channels as passed to the Frame is preserved.

 Channels can also be referred to by `Splice`_, `Path`_, `Calibration`_,